-Program enables 1,100 children to visit their incarcerated parents
+Get on the Bus enables children to visit incarcerated parents

-More than 1,000 children got to celebrate Mother’s Day and Father’s Day with their incarcerated parents, thanks to a team of big-hearted people who put a lot of hard work into making sure families stay connected, even when a parent is behind bars.
+More than 1,000 children got to celebrate Mother’s Day and Father’s Day with their incarcerated parents, thanks to a team of volunteers who make sure families stay connected.

-“It’s about the kids,” said Jacquiline Wagner of Holy Family Church, as she watched children reunite with their mothers at Folsom Women’s Facility (FWF).
+“It’s about the kids,” said Jacquiline Wagner of Holy Family Church.
 “The kids have done nothing wrong in this, and it’s our duty to help children.
 It’s the right thing to do – they deserve to see their parents.”

 “I thank God for these people, because it’s something they don’t have to do,” said Sparkle Harris as she played with her four children at CCWF.
 “To take their time out to do it, it just goes to show what type of people they are, and I appreciate it.”

-It is a big effort for volunteers, who work with families to ensure all the paperwork is in order before the visits, ride the buses to and from prisons throughout the state, and facilitate family-friendly activities at the event.
-It’s also a lot of work for CDCR staff, who work for months beforehand to schedule the mothers and fathers, process security clearances and ensure space and staffing for the event.
+It is a big effort for volunteers to work with families to ensure all the paperwork is in order before the visits.
+They also ride the buses to and from prisons throughout the state and facilitate family-friendly activities.
+CDCR staff works for months beforehand to schedule the parents, process security clearances and ensure space and staffing.
 They do it with pride, as keeping family ties strong is a vital part of an offender’s rehabilitation.

 “Education, job training, professional development, higher self-esteem and family reunification continue to be the focal point and the mission of CCWF,” said Warden Deborah K. Johnson.
 “Family reunification is huge.
 If they don’t make that connection while they’re here, then they cannot have a successful reunification once they leave.
 That is our philosophy.”

 Down the road from CCWF, inmates at VSP spent an early Father’s Day in May with their children.
-Donald Cornelius Gandy’s daughter, Tajanique, traveled overnight from Riverside County to see her dad, and both said they appreciated how family-centered GOTB is.
+Donald Cornelius Gandy’s daughter, Tajanique, traveled overnight from Riverside County to see her dad.
+They both said they appreciated how family-centered GOTB is.

 “It’s a moment of heaven,” Gandy said.
 “I’m experiencing a moment of heaven, because only through the GOTB environment are we able to have these types of real, intimate connections.”

 Indeed, GOTB facilitators make sure all involved are comfortable, from the bus ride there to the long ride home.
-In addition to CRJW volunteers, several churches near state prisons make breakfast for the visitors, and throughout the visits volunteers provide family activities such as games, face painting and family portraits.
+In addition to CRJW volunteers, several churches near state prisons make breakfast for the visitors.
+Throughout the visits, volunteers provide family activities such as games, face painting and family portraits.
 Each child is sent home with a teddy bear and a letter from his or her parent.

-Inmates must maintain good behavior in order to participate in the program, and for many seeing their family is just the incentive they need to stay on the right track.
+Inmates must maintain good behavior in order to participate in the program.
+For many, seeing their family is just the incentive they need to stay on the right track.

 “It keeps me motivated to really stay focused on doing what I’ve got to do to get out,” shared Carlos Smith, who was reunited with his son, daughter and two grandsons at San Quentin.
 “It’s important that family is maintained, whether in prison or out.”